 If your leave is covered at 100% great; otherwise, if it’s less you can plan to put some extra funds aside to fill in the gap and even try to live on a reduced amount so you get used to it beforehand.

 You also want to check in on your health insurance coverage.
-How much will be covered for a vaginal vs. c section delivery as well as your hospital stay?
+How much will be covered for a vaginal vs. c-section delivery as well as your hospital stay?
 You need to know what costs to expect when preparing for a baby!

 6. Don’t go baby shopping till after your baby shower

 It’s easy to get tempted to hit the shops and buy all those cute little baby things in preparation for your new arrival as a first time mom.
 But if you can, wait until after your baby shower to go shopping.
 Why?
-Because you’ll most likely get a lot of what you need at your shower, and you can put the money you would have otherwise spent towards your goals.
+Because you’ll most likely get a lot of what you need at your shower, and you can put the money you would have otherwise spent toward your goals.

 The key to getting what you need is registering the right way, so be sure to look up online guides and ask other moms.
-Think of including things like diapers in different sizes, wipes, a stroller, bouncer, etc. After your shower is over, you can then go out and purchase the things you didn’t get!
+Think of including things like diapers in different sizes, wipes, a stroller, a bouncer, etc. After your shower is over, you can then go out and purchase the things you didn’t get!